-ORS 743B.020 directs the department vision to adopt by rule a method for determining whether an employer is a small employer as defined in ORS 743B.005.
+ORS 743B.020 directs the department to adopt by rule a method for determining whether an employer is a "small employer" as defined in ORS 743B.005.
 The method adopted by the department must be consistent with the corresponding federal requirements for the Small Business Health Options Program (SHOP) as defined in ORS 741.300.
-The definition of small employer for purposes of the SHOP program is the same as the definition specified in ORS 743B.005.
+The definition of "small employer" for purposes of the SHOP program is the same as the definition specified in ORS 743B.005.

-The methodology the division adopts to determine whether an employer is a "small employer" or a "large employer" is the Full Time Equivalent employee counting methodology employed by the IRS which is the same method used to determine qualification for SHOP.
+The methodology the department adopts to determine whether an employer is a small employer or a large employer is the full-time equivalent employee counting methodology employed by the IRS which is the same method used to determine qualification for SHOP.